Explore Maunu Suburb: Your Picturesque Getaway in Whangārei

 Proximity to Amenities

-• Access to Northland Polytechnic
+• Access to educational institutions like Northland Polytechnic.

-• Proximity to parks and recreational reserves
+• Proximity to scenic reserves for relaxation and exploration.

 Recreational Opportunities in Maunu